quantform/docs/source/includes/_reference.md

 # <strong class="section-header">Reference</strong>

+Here you can find a classes that you are going to interact while developing a strategies.

 # Session

 Session is a root object of quantform system.
 Provides an access to unified trading components.